dkhan42/MBDF/README.md

 The `binsize` keyword controls the grid-spacing used for discretizing the density function.
 The default value is 0.2 but this can be lowered if a higher resolution is required.
 It makes the representation perform better but increases its size.

 The `bw` keyword controls the bandwidth hyperparameter of the representation.
-The default value is 0.07 but this should be screen once in the range `[0.01,1]` for new datasets and when changing the grid-spacing using the `binsize` parameter.
+The default value is 0.07 but this should be screened once in the range `[0.01,1]` for new datasets and when changing the grid-spacing using the `binsize` parameter.